nanomq/nanomq/SECURITY.md

 Public Advisory: A GitHub Security Advisory (GHSA) will be published to document the issue and the fix.
 CVE Status: We will not request a CVE ID for vulnerabilities found in non-core components.

-Example:
-The Rule Engine
+Example: The Rule Engine
-DDS Proxy
-NanoMQ commandline tool

-The NanoMQ Rule Engine is a historically community-maintained and non-production-ready module.
-While we acknowledge and fix security flaws found in the Rule Engine (as demonstrated by GHSA-c5gx-vc37-5h2f), these issues are classified as bugs in an obsoleted module and will not be granted a CVE to avoid sending a false signal to our production users and to keep our CVE record focused on our core offering.
+**The NanoMQ Rule Engine is a historically community-maintained and non-production-ready module.
+While we acknowledge and fix security flaws found in the Rule Engine (as demonstrated by GHSA-c5gx-vc37-5h2f), these issues are classified as bugs in an obsoleted module and will not be granted a CVE to avoid sending a false signal to our production users and to keep our CVE record focused on our core offering.**

-This draft clearly outlines your position, uses the Rule Engine as a specific example, and details the components for which you are "Happy to accept CVEs."
+DDS Proxy and NanoMQ commandline tool shares same policy as Rule Engine Module.
+But as an Open-Source project, we continously on supporting our free users, still accepting bugs report regarding non-core part, fix & release will be out when time permits.

 Best,